kwea123/cpp_data_algo/AdvancedHW/README.md

 Finally, we need to subtract `d` from `e` to consider the next valid place in the current row. (cf. lecture "Advanced/BIT")

+This line `e -= d;` is done for you.

 Exercise 4
 -----------
 The method `countSolutionsRec` is now done.
 We pass to `int countSolutions2(int n)` which actually computes the total number of solutions for `n` queens by calling `countSolutionsRec(a, b, c)`.

 The choice of `b=c=0` is obvious, since initially no place is prohibited (diagonally or even vertically).

-As there is no queen initially on the board, `a` should contains all *1*'s, indicating that every place is OK to put a queen.
+As there is no queen initially on the board, `a` should contains all *1*'s, indicating that every place in the first row is OK to put a queen.

 Fill in `a` now.